The Budget is the government's yearly announcement about how it's going to spend the nation's money.

 Usually on the day that the chancellor will make the Budget statement, you will see them waving around a red briefcase.
 It traditionally contains the Budget speech.

 The original red briefcase was first used by politician William Gladstone in 1860.

-But in 1997 the former Chancellor Gordon Brown had a new one made as the old one was looking a bit tatty!
+But in 1997 a new one was made as the old one was looking a bit tatty!

 The government gets its money from different types of taxes:

 Income tax: Everyone in the UK who earns money has to pay some of that money to the government.
 Most people have to pay about a fifth, but richer people pay more.

 VAT: You pay tax when you buy things.
 You may not realise it but 20% of the cost of many things goes to the government as VAT (Value Added Tax).

 Duties: These are extra taxes charged on certain things like cigarettes, alcohol and petrol.
 Most of the money people pay for these goes to the government as 'duty'.

 The chancellor may decide to spend more or less money on schools and they may also choose to spend money on youth schemes in your area.

 Adults may find they have more or less money to spend - which could mean more or less pocket money for you!

-On the day itself, the chancellor makes their speech to MPs about how they're spending the government's money.
+On the day itself, the chancellor makes their speech to members of parliament (MPs) about how they're spending the government's money.

 At the end of the speech, MPs discuss the Budget, then vote on whether or not to accept it.